 Benefits to Growing a Royal Empress Tree

 No tree actually gives you "instant shade."
-For that you need a roof.
-Most fast growing trees will add 4 to 6 feet a year in height.
-The Royal Empress tree can grow an incredible 15 feet a year.
-They have a lovely high-branched canopy and non-aggressive root system.
+For that, you need a roof.
+Most fast-growing trees will add 4 to 6 feet (1-2 m.) a year in height.
+The Royal Empress tree can grow an incredible 15 feet (5 m.) a year.
+They have a lovely, high-branched canopy and a non-aggressive root system.
 You won't have to worry about it being invasive, or prone to disease and pest problems.
 Instead of seeking water, Royal Empress is proven to have excellent drought tolerance.

-Because these trees grow so quickly, they can help you start saving money on utility costs in a few years – not decades.
+Since these trees grow so quickly, they can help you start saving money on utility costs in a few years-- not decades.
 Large trees can shave up to 25 percent off of your heating and cooling bills.

 The most incredible benefit of the hybrid Paulownia tree is environmental.
 The huge leaves filter pollutants and toxins out of the air at a rapid pace.
-One Royal Empress tree can absorb up to 48 pounds of carbon dioxide a day and replace it our air with clean, pure oxygen.
+One Royal Empress tree can absorb up to 48 pounds (22 kg.) of carbon dioxide a day and replace it with clean, pure oxygen.
 Just one tree has this capability.
 They also clear the air of harmful greenhouse gases.
-The roots of the Paulownia quickly absorb excessive fertilizer from crop field or animal production zones run off.
+The roots of the Paulownia quickly absorb excessive fertilizer from crop fields or animal production zones runoff.

 If you're going to plant a tree, plant one that will benefit you and the Earth.
 The Empress tree offers you more than any other single tree that grows on our planet.
 It is not an alien species to North America.
 Fossilized evidence that species once grew on this continent in abundance has been located.

 Beautiful and unusual, the benefits of hybrid Paulownia trees aren't a bunch of marketing hype.
 Become a greener citizen by growing these trees in the landscape.
-The Royal Empress tree is actually a most convenient truth for benefit of all.
+The Royal Empress tree is actually the most convenient truth for the benefit of all.